 Define tasks

-To run the agentic workflow in JetBrains Air, you start by defining a task.
-The quality of the result depends on how thoroughly you define it: a clear goal, the right level of access, and enough context to work in the correct part of the code.
+To start the agentic workflow in JetBrains Air, define a task.
+The quality of the result depends on how clearly you define the goal, what context you provide, and how you configure the agent run.

 You define tasks in the Chat tool.
-This is where you describe the goal, refine the prompt, and configure how the agent will run.
+This is where you describe the goal, add context, and choose how the agent will work on the task.

 Define a task